SeasonFour/Moringabookstore/README.md

 ## Moringa School Bookstore

-A web site for Moringa's bookstore
+A wireframe for a bookstore using Twitter Bootstrap 3.